SchornacklabSLCU/amfinder/README.md

    **Note 2**: H5 files containing trained networks can be found in `trained_networks`.
 If you trained AMFinder on a specific dataset, copy/paste your custom H5 file to this folder.
 AMFinder won't use H5 files stored in other folders.

 2. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image.
+AMFinder is a semi-automatic prediction pipeline.
+User supervision and validation of computer predictions for fungal colonisation is required before intraradical hyphal structures can be analysed.

 3. Predict intraradical hyphal structures in batch: `amf predict -net your_CNN2.h5 *jpg`.
 4. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image